mimiyin/collective-play-s21/README.md

    * What aspect of partnering does your project explore?

-### Preview Queueing
+### Preview Queuing
    * *Remote:* Lip-Reading Telephone
    * *In-Person:* The Wave, Zip Zap Zop

 #### Assignment
    * Create a socket server that keeps tracks of all of the connected sockets in the order they connected.
 Remember to take into account disconnections as well.
-Post here: [001](https://github.com/mimiyin/collective-play-s21/wiki/Assignments--001#week-7-hello-queueing) | [002](https://github.com/mimiyin/collective-play-s21/wiki/Assignments--002#week-7-hello-queueing)
+Post here: [001](https://github.com/mimiyin/collective-play-s21/wiki/Assignments--001#week-7-hello-Queuing) | [002](https://github.com/mimiyin/collective-play-s21/wiki/Assignments--002#week-7-hello-Queuing)
    * Come up with at least 5 examples of situations where you have to wait in line.
 Come up with at least 1 parameter of "waiting in line" situations.
 Don't repeat what's already on the list.
 Throw them in this spreadsheet.
 Be as specific as possible.
 [001](https://docs.google.com/spreadsheets/d/135EC3IqDh-bO7r70fYMwUJvHs2SyeIjX_0O_ph6RnfI/edit?usp=sharing) | [002](https://docs.google.com/spreadsheets/d/14OcAaLbNHuU8i2Gb3OPc6lWEzzzbTCJ1D-RD194boRY/edit?usp=sharing).
-   * *Section 002:* Print out the queueing example for class next week.
+   * *Section 002:* Print out the Queuing example for class next week.
 There are 2 files, 2 pages each.
 [Download](https://drive.google.com/drive/folders/1annFK_fo9500cQWbATJ21U-fjC2bej7_?usp=sharing) Tape the 4 sheets together into A SINGLE GIANT SHEET OF PAPER so you have the server code on the left and the client code on the right.
 [It should look like this.](https://miro.com/app/board/o9J_lPL3-XA=/) Clear a surface that's big enough for this giant sheet of paper for class next week.

 ***